1. StreamsHub Console overview

 6.4.
 Checking topic partitions

 Check the partitions for a specific topic from the Partitions tab.
-The Partitions tab presents a list of partitions belonging to a topic.
+The Partitions tab lists the partitions belonging to a topic.

 Log in to the Kafka cluster in the StreamsHub Console, then click Topics.